xenserver/transfervm/README.md

 Usage
 -----

-A client makes a request to the XenServer host using a XAPI plguin 'transfer' whcih is installed along with the Transfer VM VPX image.
+A client makes a request to the XenServer host using a XAPI plugin 'transfer' which is installed along with the Transfer VM VPX image.
 Once the plugin has been called to expose a disk, a record can be returned by the client which contains a URL over which the Trnsfer VM can be contacted to either upload/download a disk image.